-The 2004 Indonesian earthquake and tsunami, which killed at least 175,000 people and left an additional 106,000 missing, will likely cause some Members of Congress to assess disaster policy, and, more specifically, the efficacy of a federal disaster insurance/reinsurance program.
+The 2004 Indonesian earthquake and tsunami, which left over 280,000 people dead or missing, may cause some Members of Congress to assess disaster policy, and, more specifically, the efficacy of a federal disaster insurance/reinsurance program.
 Economic reasoning holds that there are some situations in which insurance should not be available, or should be so expensive that individuals will not want to buy it.
 As a society, however, we may consider it too harsh to permit people to suffer the consequences of financial ruin from having built without either the ability or the foresight to insure their property.
 Consequently, the ultimate choice arguably may not be the optimal level of insurance to produce economic efficiency.
-Instead, it may be to minimize the costs of disaster relief, given that the government is disinclined to permit anyone to suffer severe hazard losses without some kind of amelioration.
+Instead, it may be to minimize the costs of disaster relief.

 If accepted, the perspective summarized above could well shape the legislative approach.
 We know that disaster-prone states have filled the gap by establishing state-sponsored insurance mechanisms for insuring the "uninsurable" catastrophic risk.
-Given that the states have acted to provide catastrophe funding for the small-to moderate-sized hurricane and earthquake, Congress might consider a strict economic approach that calls for fairly mild reforms of the insurance industry - that still allows the possibility of people being uninsured (and not getting relief), and thereby uses that outcome to encourage the public to engage in loss-prevention measures.
+Given that the states have acted to provide catastrophe funding for the smallto moderate-sized hurricane and earthquake, Congress might consider a strict economic approach that calls for fairly mild reforms of the insurance industry - that still allows the possibility of people being uninsured (and not getting relief), and thereby uses that outcome to encourage the public to engage in loss-prevention measures.
 Alternatively, Congress might consider a potentially economically less efficient approach that calls for the creation of a federal disaster insurance system at the higher layers of coverage.
-Such legislation might, however, result in over-investment in hazard-prone areas.
+Such legislation might, however, result in overinvestment in hazard-prone areas.
 In pursuing this potentially less efficient solution, the approach might be one of finding the least expensive way of making sure everyone is protected from major economic losses from natural disaster.